Iowa Public Employees' Retirement System

 service areas to improve services to employees and employers.

-What we're doing about this: Results from the preliminary benchmarking study is being used to improve the quality of services and the efficiency of services by applying innovative approaches and best practices.
+What we're doing about this: Results from the benchmarking study is being used to improve the quality of services and the efficiency of services by applying innovative approaches and best practices.

 |